 This was the past.
 Now, industrial production has nearly vanished from Northern Ireland.
 People work in services or government jobs, or they draw benefits.
 It's not a particularly wealthy part of the UK, but at least it has calmed down politically.
 Most mainstream parties have forsworn violence and work hard to bring communities together, deep chasms of distrust notwithstanding.
 Attacks and politically motivated murders still happen, but most violence is casual these days, as when youths torch cars and taunt the police because it beats yet another night in front of the telly.

 The nights were quiet when I was in Belfast last weekend.
 A friend of mine was getting married, across cultures and across religions.
-He had washed ashore three years earlier, a bag full of broken dreams and disappointed hopes his only baggage.
-Now he is the happy member of a large and very jovial Irish family and realizes that we he had considered broken dreams were in fact nothing more than the tribulations that characterize life.
+He had washed ashore three years earlier, broken dreams and disappointed hopes his only baggage.
+Now he is the happy member of a large and very jovial Irish family and realizes that what he had considered broken dreams were in fact nothing more than the tribulations that characterize life.

 Anyway, if I felt slightly out-of-place, the groom's mother must have truly experienced a journey to mars and back.
 It was the first time that she had been to Europe and her first time in a Christian church of any sort.
 With her traditional dark robe and beige headscarf, she wasn't someone habitually seen in this house of worship.
 But if there's a God, there's only one, and how you pray to it doesn't matter.
 So maybe she was fine, despite the visual incongruity.
 After all, her eldest son was getting married.